Anthony Rizzo Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.66 team ERA that ranks 24th among all MLB pitching staffs.
+- The Red Sox's 4.64 team ERA ranks 24th across all league pitching staffs.

-- Red Sox pitchers combine to allow 82 total home runs at a rate of 1.3 per game (to rank 22nd in the league).
+- Red Sox pitchers combine to rank 22nd in baseball in home runs given up (84 total, 1.3 per game).

-- The righty last appeared on Sunday against the Tampa Bay Rays, when he threw five innings, allowing four earned runs while giving up five hits.
+- His most recent time out was on Monday against the Tampa Bay Rays, when the righty tossed six innings, surrendering three earned runs while allowing six hits.

-- The 26-year-old has amassed a 5.46 ERA and 8.7 strikeouts per nine innings in 11 games this season, while allowing a batting average of .251 to opposing hitters.
+- The 24-year-old has put up a 3.97 ERA and 9.1 strikeouts per nine innings across nine games this season, while giving up a batting average of .275 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.